kjosib/booze-tools/docs/P vs NP.md

 **Reply:**
 Yes, but just to *test* the answer, not to generate it.
-That linear factor is exactly compensated by the deterministic machine having to *test each* hypothesis, which takes linear time *each time* in the Turing model.
-Irrefutably, for unsorted search, non-determinism saves a power of `N` in the asymptote.
+That linear factor is exactly compensated by the deterministic machine having to *test each* hypothesis, which presumably takes linear time *each time* in the Turing model.
+For unsorted search, non-determinism saves a power of `N` in the asymptote.

+**OBJECTION:**
+The deterministic TM could simply drag a copy of the needle through the haystack.

+**Reply:**
+Consider the work-factor to actually write out an answer: Unary or binary?
+Where should it start?
+The classical Turing-machine formulation leaves a great many things unspecified.
+Just assume random-access memory and go with it.

+**Synthesis:**
 Unsorted search is an extreme example of a particular kind of function: one for which no transitive relation can be relied upon to partition the search space, and accordingly no deterministic test can rule out any constant fraction of that space